Unrepl/unrepl/README.md

  * `:block` (default behavior),
  * `:mute` (aka `/dev/null`),
- * `:redirect` which redirects all outs to the repl in which the action has been issued.
+ * `:redirect` which redirects all outs to the control repl in which the action has been issued.

 ## License